 service mastodon_streaming enable

-Have fun with your new instance!
+Enjoy your new Mastodon instance!